GHOST Commissioning Science Results II: a very metal-poor star witnessing the early Galactic assembly: Data

 The target (G $=13.50$ mag), P180956, was initially observed as part of the PIGS photometric survey using MegaCam at the Canada-France-Hawaii Telescope (CFHT).
 Its small pericentric distance (r$_{\rm{peri}} \sim 0.7 \kpc$), the apocentre ($\sim13\kpc$), the limited maximum excursion from the plane (Z$_{\rm{max}} \sim 1.8 \kpc$), and its high eccentricity ($\epsilon\sim 0.90$) imply that it was likely accreted during the early stages of Galactic assembly \citep{Sestito23}.
 A low/medium-resolution (R $\sim1,300$ and R $\sim11,000$) spectrum of P180956 was obtained using AAT/AAOmega \citep{Arentsen20b}, and also with the Gemini Remote Access to CFHT ESPaDOnS Spectrograph \citep[GRACES, R $\sim40,000$,][]{Chene14,Pazder14} as part of LLP-102 (PI K.A.
 Venn).
 The GRACES spectrum was analysed by \citet{Sestito23} along with 16 other VMP stars in the Galactic bulge; however, due to limitations in the throughput of the 300-metre optical fiber, the bluest spectral regions were not accessible for that study.
 The GRACES spectral analysis was limited to a range of $4900-10000$ \AA{} only.
 Thus, P180956 was chosen as a commissioning target for the Gemini High-resolution Optical SpecTrograph \citep[GHOST,][]{Pazder20}.
 The instrument's high efficiency in the blue spectral region makes it ideal for detecting spectral features of additional chemical elements which allow a deeper investigation of the origins of P180956.

 The target was observed on September 12th, 2022, during the second commissioning run of GHOST.
-Three acquisitions, each lasting 600 seconds, were conducted.
+Three exposures, each lasting 600 seconds, were conducted.
 The instrument was configured in the standard resolution (R $\sim50,000$) single object mode, employing a spectral and spatial binning of 2 and 4, respectively.
+The instrument setup allows to cover the $3630-5440$ \AA{} region with the blue arm and the $5210-9500$ \AA{} region with the red arm.
 This specific setup and exposure times were chosen to enable the detection of spectral lines from species in the bluer regions ($\sim$4000 \AA) of the spectrum that were not accessible with GRACES, \ie C, Al, Si, Sc, V, Mn, Co, Cu, Zn, Sr, Y, La, Eu.
 Table~\ref{tab:obs} reports the {\it Gaia} DR3 source ID and photometry, the reddening from \citet{Green19} along with the total exposure time and the number of exposures.